 A $20-million upgrade of Golden Grove Rd between One Tree Hill Rd and Park Lake Drive is expected to be finished later this year.

-A new roundabout at the intersection of Golden Grove Rd and Hancock Rd was opened last week, as a part of the project, while work on road widening, footpaths and kerbs are still progressing.
+A new roundabout at the intersection of Golden Grove Rd and Hancock Rd was recently opened as a part of the project, while work on road widening, footpaths and kerbs are still progressing.

-Construction of additional lanes at the intersection of Golden Grove Rd, The Grove Way and Yatala Vale Rd is yet to start.
+- construction of additional lanes at the intersection of Golden Grove Rd, The Grove Way and Yatala Vale Rd

-Work is expected to start on these projects later this year:
+Work is expected to start on these projects in late 2020/early 2021: